 Gorilla Tours in Uganda, Rwanda and DRC

-The western lowland gorillas are the most populous with their World population ranging from 100,000 to 150,000 individuals within several African countries that include Angola, Gabon, Central African Republic, Republic of Congo, Cameroon and Equatorial Guinea.
+Additionally the western lowland gorillas are the most populous with their World population ranging.
+From 100,000 to 150,000 individuals within several African countries.
+That for instance Angola, Gabon, Central African Republic, Republic of Congo, Cameroon and Equatorial Guinea.

 The Great Apes weigh over 440 pounds for males while the females weight only half of this weight.
 When it comes to height, these creatures measure up to 2 feet while standing